 Siberian Ice Chest Cooler Options

-This soft bag measures in at 18L x 10W x 14H.
+This soft sided cooler measures in at 18L x 10W x 14H.
 This makes it ideal for carrying up to 30 twelve ounce cans.
 It can also hold bottles and features dual bottle openers on the front of the case.
-It also has a dry storage pocket on the front for your cell phone, wallet, keys, and more.
-The inside liner is tear-resistant thanks to a TPU coating.
-There is also leak proof welds.
-For your comfort, it has a carabiner with a bottle opener, a large storage pouch on the back and padded shoulder straps.
-The base of the cooler is also made of non-slip material so that you can set it down just about anywhere without worry.
+The Siberian Cooler Bah also has a dry storage pocket on the front for your cell phone, wallet, keys, etc. The inside liner is tear-resistant thanks to a TPU coating and leak proof welds.
+For your convience, it comes with a carabiner bottle opener, a large storage pouch on the back and padded shoulder straps for comfort.
+The base of the cooler is also made of non-slip material so that you can set it down just about anywhere without worry of sliding.